Shark cage diving

 Shark cage diving is underwater diving or snorkeling where the observer remains inside a protective cage designed to prevent sharks from making contact with the divers.
 Shark cage diving is used for scientific observation, underwater cinematography, and as a tourist activity.

-Sharks may be attracted to the vicinity of the cage by the use of bait, in a procedure known as chumming, which has attracted some controversy as it is claimed to potentially alter the natural behaviour of sharks in the vicinity of swimmers.
+Sharks may be attracted to the vicinity of the cage by the use of bait in a procedure known as chumming.
+This procedure has attracted controversy due to claims that it could potentially alter the natural behaviour of sharks in the vicinity of swimmers.

-Similar cages are also used purely as a protective measure for divers working in waters where potentially dangerous shark species are known to be present.
-In this application the shark-proof cage may be used as a refuge, or as a diving stage during descent and ascent, particularly during staged decompression where the divers may be vulnerable while constrained to a specific depth in mid-water for several minutes.
-In other applications a mobile cage may be carried by the diver while harvesting organisms such as abalone.
+Similar cages are also used as a protective measure for divers working in waters where potentially dangerous shark species are present.
+In this application, the shark-proof cage may be used as a refuge, or as a diving stage during descent and ascent, particularly during staged decompression where the divers may be vulnerable while constrained to a specific depth in mid-water for several minutes.
+In other applications, a mobile cage may be carried by the diver while harvesting organisms such as abalone.